 S No. Basis Internal Audit Internal Control Internal Check i.
-Way of In an internal audit sys- In internal controls systems, work It operates in routine to dou- Checking tem, each component of of one person is automatically bly check every part of a work is checked. checked by another. transaction at the time of oc- currence and recording of the same ii.
-Objective the internal control system Its objective is to ensure adherence to management policies, safeguarding of assets, prevention and detection of frauds and errors, accuracy and completeness of accounting records. no one employee has ex- clusive control over any transaction or group of transiii.
-Point of Time In an internal audit system, work is checked afteritisdone. · · · · · · · · · · · · · · · · · · · actions are devised where work of an employee is iv.
-Thrust of system The thrust of internal system is to detect errors and frauds.
-The thrust of internal check system is to prevent errors.
-The thrust of internal control lies in fixing of responsibility and division of work to avoid duplication.
+In internal controls systems, work Checking tem, each component of of one person is automatically bly check every part of a work is checked. checked by another. transaction at the time of oc- currence and recording of the same ii.
+Objective the internal control system Its objective is to ensure adher- ence to management policies, safeguarding of assets, preven- tion and detection of frauds and errors, accuracy and complete- ness of accounting records. no one employee has ex- clusive control over any transaction or group of transiii.
+Point of Time In an internal control system, checking is done simultaneously with the conduct of work.
+Ev- ery transaction is checked as soon as it is entered. actions are devised where work of an employee is iv.
+Thrust of system The thrust of internal sys- tem is to detect errors and frauds.
+The thrust of internal check sys- tem is to prevent errors.
+The thrust of internal control lies in fixing of responsibil- ity and division of work to avoid duplication.
 V. Cost Involvement tem, work is checked The system proves to be costly in case of small businesses be- cause more number of employ- ees are engaged and a method of division of vi.
 Report The internal auditor sub- mits his report to the management Internal Controls provide for built in MIS reports The summary of day to day transactions work as report for the senior.